ShreyaRaviK/Sign-Language-Translation-System/README.md

 ## Acknowledgments

 - MediaPipe for hand tracking capabilities
-- Google for Gemini API and Text-to-Speech services
+- Google for LLM and Text-to-Speech services
 - PyTorch community for machine learning framework
 - OpenCV for computer vision utilities